singhmukesh/Communicator/README.md

     - `privateKey.pem`
     - `publicCert.pem`

+- Edit the `app.json` file and fix the following:
+    - make sure the `repository` URL points to your clone of this repository

 - Check in the certificates into the `/certs` directory of this repository
 - Press the 'Deploy To Heroku' button
 -